n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 > Note: The algorithm is designed to work for all Indic
 > scripts.
 However, Kannada does not utilize pre-base reordering "Ra".
+>
+> Also, it is important to note that all consonants in Kannada have a
+> post-base form, therefore the backwards-search step will
+> automatically move past them until it reaches either a "Ra,Halant"
+> sequence or the first consonant.
+However, this condition is not the
+> same as the shaping characteristic `BASE_POS_FIRST`, which does not
+> use the above search algorithm at all.

 #### 2.2: Matra decomposition ####